- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - Creating Support

 On this date, we mark the birth of Kelly Miller in 1863.
 He was a Black historian and educator.

-Miller wrote essays and a weekly column for the Black press, where he dealt with the promise and progress of Blacks since Emancipation and proposed ideas for global racial equality.
+Miller wrote essays and a weekly column for the Black Press, where he dealt with the promise and progress of Blacks since Emancipation and proposed ideas for global racial equality.
 Additionally, he wrote several books, including "Race Adjustment" (1903), "Out of the House of Bondage" (1917), and "History of the World War and the Important Part Taken by the Negroes" (1919).
-Kelly Miller was thought of as a voice of reason with a mind of exceptional range.
-Kelly Miller died December 27, 1939.
+Kelly Miller was considered a voice of reason with a mind of exceptional range.
+Kelly Miller died on December 27, 1939.